 4. Let cool slightly and measure out 2 tablespoons to top the bars with later (optional).

-5. Add the nut seed mixture plus the salt and quinoa (if using) to a food processor or blender.
+5. Add the nut seed mixture plus the salt, cinnamon, nutmeg and quinoa (if using) to a food processor or blender.
 Process until finely chopped and then place in a medium bowl.

-6. Add the coconut nectar (or syrup) and the vanilla to the nut seed mixture and stir to coat.
+6. Add the coconut nectar (if needed) and the vanilla to the nut seed mixture and stir to coat.

 7. Press the mixture firmly into the prepared pan with your hands or the back of cup.